A for

 Using the break

-statement allows exiting the loop before the condition is met.
-This is useful in situations where a specific value is found, and it is not necessary to continue iterating.
+statement allows you to exit the loop before the condition is met.
+This is useful in situations where a specific value is found, and there is no need to continue iterating.

 for (int i = 0; i < 10; i++)